oliverandrich/django-solomon/README.md

   - If you need more relaxed settings, you can change the corresponding settings.
 - Privacy settings
   - By default it stores the full ip address for the authentication process.
-  - For increased privacy you can activate anomyzation.
+  - For increased privacy you can activate anonymisation.
 For IPv4 the last two octets are anonymized.
 For IPv6 only the first 64 bits are stored.
 - The form label suffix can be changed by a setting.
-- All forms and other user facing strings are wrapped for proper i18n via the standard facilities of Django.
+- All forms and other user-facing strings are wrapped for proper i18n via the standard facilities of Django.
 - All templates can be customized - for the web frontend and for the emails.

 ## Requirements